What is behind China's power crunch? - Up News Info

 Article content

-BEIJING — China is in the grip of a power crunch as a shortage of coal supplies, toughening emissions standards and strong demand from manufacturers and industry have pushed coal prices to record highs and triggered widespread curbs on usage.
+BEIJING — China is in the grip of a power crunch as coal supply shortages combined with strong power demand from manufacturers, industry and households push coal prices to record highs and trigger widespread curbs on usage.

-Restrictions on power use in homes have only just taken effect.
-However, China’s massive industrial base has been wrestling with sporadic jumps in power prices and usage curbs since at least March, when provincial authorities in Inner Mongolia ordered some heavy industry including an aluminum smelter to curb use so that the province could meet its energy use target for the first quarter.
+Climate watchers have been at pains to say Beijing’s tougher environmental curbs are not to blame for the current energy crunch.
+Indeed, China has focused on cutting power consumption, not coal output.

+Instead, China’s heavily controlled power pricing system prevents its generators from passing on their soaring coal costs to consumers, leaving them with no choice but to suffer losses or reduce output.

 Advertisement